top of page

 Humankind is a part of nature.
 By paying respect to all that surrounds us, we cultivate the feelings that some call religious, spiritual, sacred, or holy.
 We understand that the wellbeing of our natural environment greatly depends upon responsible human effort.
 We have faith in the transformation of the human condition through personal and community efforts.

+The Ethical Culture movement was founded in 1876 by Felix Adler in New York City as an alternative to traditional religions.
 Felix Adler opposed prescriptive belief systems—the idea that a sacred text, scroll, or form of revealed wisdom should dictate how we ought to live.
 He argued that fixing ethical truth in writing was impossible: such systems inevitably become outdated over time.

 Adler was more interested in a generative approach—a set of ethical practices from which new moral insights could emerge organically, rather than trying to indoctrinate people into a fixed set of beliefs.
 This was part of his critique of some of his own intellectual influences.
 Emerson chose Nature (or at least his understanding of it); Kant chose Reason.
 Adler, however, chose action—believing that it is through ethical action that we learn what it means to live well and treat others with dignity.

-• “Act so as to elicit the best in others, and thereby in oneself.”
+“Act so as to elicit the best in others, and thereby in oneself.”

 Donate Today